 Tahquechi chose not to edit these images, other than to alter the colour to black and white using Photoshop as he feels this helps to create “a cohesive body of work”.
 Tahquechi refrained from further editing as he wanted to display them as they were in their natural form and “to celebrate the natural curves and shapes, whilst embracing the way light wraps around them”.
 Overall he states that “these images celebrate diversity in age, body size and physical ability and illustrate that the beauty of the human form is present in every body” and I agree.
 These images emphasise the natural curves and beauty of the human form in a unique and abstract way, while the lighting brings out the texture of the skin.

 The series of photographs titled ‘Landscapes of the Body’ features a variety of ethnicities, genders, body sizes and ages (ranging from nineteen to sixty six).
 This is something Tahquechi is passionate about in all of his projects as he aims to represent a variety of people with his work.
 The choice to present the photographs as black and white combined with low key lighting in these images reflects how Tahquechi sees the world and is an interesting way to present this.
 Nowadays Tahquechi works in a low-key environment shooting nudes alongside his wife who operates the lights.

 Final Product (Magazine and PowerPoint)

-Below are screenshots of each article that makes up our magazine and the powerpoint presentation we created on the process of making this magazine.
+Below are links to the powerpoint presentation we created on the process of making this magazine and the final magazine.